Jonux/jonux.github.io/_posts/2017-11-19-empowering-python-shell.md

 <br />

 <p>
-Another problem, that I have noticed developers to trouble with, is how to move code snippets between code editor and Python shell.
+Another problem that I have noticed developers have trouble with is moving code snippets between the code editor and python shell.
 A common solution is to remove leftern extra spaces before moving the snippet to the shell if the first copy-pasting didn't work out.
 This approach is extra work and blocks our previous whitespace history trick.
-Python shell is checking the intention level from the first line and it also ignores python shell's characters.
+The IPython shell is checking the intention level from the first line and it also ignores python shell's characters.
 Hence, we should select an area which does not contain any extra whitespace lines before the relevant code.
 The selected area should include all whitespace chars from the first line to keep the snippet's internal intention attach (see example below).
 </p>

 <img width="480px" src="/assets/images/ipython_select1.png" alt="Code snippet copy-pasting" />